 9. Wellbro Prong Pet Collar

 The Wellbro is made from stainless steel that will last for many years to come.
 It is 24 inches in length and has nine removable prongs so you can adjust the size accordingly.
 The prongs are covered with a rubber tip (extra five tips are included with your purchase).
 The prongs have to be removed with the use of pliers and even then, it is difficult.

 The collar’s aggressive prongs are not suitable for small dogs or puppies.
 It is easy to slip over the dog’s head and then close securely with the metal buckle.
 We found that the buckle is not easy to fasten and unfasten and the nylon is not as durable as some other collars previously mentioned, so that it may wear faster at the metal attachment.

 Last on our list is the Titan prong collar that is chrome plated and argon welded to make it more durable.
 The plating will also prevent the collar from rusting prematurely.
 It offers a slip-on feature with a plastic buckle to make it easy to apply and remove from your dog’s neck.
 Unfortunately, the buckle is not as strong as the metal buckles and may not hold up to constant high pressure.

 The collar is 20 inches in length and the diameter is 3.3 mm.
-We like that it comes with 10 helpful tips for using a prong collar that will help others know the proper way to use the prong collar to prevent from injuring their pet.
+We like that it comes with 10 helpful tips for using a prong or pinch collar that will help and make sure others know the proper way to use the prong collar to prevent from injuring their pet.